rancher/docs/content/os/v1.x/en/installation/configuration/docker/_index.md

     --authorized-keys value
 ```

-For `--authorized-keys`, user needs to put the key file in one of the following directories:
+When using `--authorized-keys`, you will need to put the key file in one of the following directories:

 ```
 /var/lib/rancher/
 /opt/
 /home/
 ```

-RancherOS will generate a random password for each OUD container, which you can see in the container logs.
-This password is useful if you do not set the keys.
+RancherOS will generate a random password for each Other User Docker container, which can be viewed in the container logs.
+If you do not set any SSH keys, the password can be used.

 ```
-$ system-docker logs dind1
+$ system-docker logs otheruserdockername

 ======================================
 chpasswd: password for 'root' changed